 Most expensive cars to insure in New Mexico

 The priciest cars to insure in New Mexico — powerful, theft-prone and costly to repair.
+See the most expensive cars to insure nationally.

 New Mexico insurance cost by year